-Every-One is pleased to facilitate the Lincolnshire Co-production Network that was established as part of Lincolnshire’s Integrated Personal Commissioning Programme.
+Every-One is pleased to facilitate the Lincolnshire Co-production Network.
+The Network was established as part of Lincolnshire’s Integrated Personal Commissioning Programme.

 What is co-production?
 Here, members of the Co-production Network share their views on what co-production means to them.